David-Seis/TSUG/README.md

 There is <strong>FREE</strong> parking in the attached parking garage.
 This is the address: <a href="https://www.google.com/maps/place/W+Arch+St,+Tampa,+FL+33607/@27.9537037,-82.5030219,19.38z/data=!4m6!3m5!1s0x88c2c309f603b769:0x2f7a7fd565883624!8m2!3d27.9538879!4d-82.5030738!16s%2Fg%2F11c2dcp3p6?entry=ttu">Waterview Parking Garage</a>

+<p>The KForce Team will be stationed at both the First floor and 2nd floor entrances of the building.
+Once inside the building we will go to the 5th floor.
+Kforce asks us to check in at the Kiosk for tracking and then we will be let into the area.
+They will only be stationed until 6:30.
+After 7 there will be NO access, so please make sure to arrive by 6:30 at the latest!</p>

 **Some notes for parking**:

 - Park on the 3rd floor or above